Friday Night Legends

 20 seconds – Penalty plays whether accepted or not

-10 seconds – Kicks, Incomplete passes, out of bounds plays and turnovers
+10 seconds – Kicks, Incomplete passes, out of bounds plays, turnovers and scoring plays

 0 seconds – Extra Points